Position Announcement

 How to Apply

-Submit a cover letter explaining your interest and specific qualifications (specifically detailing your past experience with public outreach and education), plus a resume and contact information for three professional references as PDF documents to Portia Butrym, Project Coordinator at portiabutrym@gmail.com and lewiscreekorg@gmail.com.
-Applications accepted through March 31, 2024.
-Please type the position title “Boat Launch Steward” and your last name in the subject line.
+Submit a cover letter explaining your interest and specific qualifications (specifically detailing your past experience with public outreach and education, as well as outdoor work), plus a resume and contact information for three professional references as PDF documents to Kate Kelly, LCA Program Manager here.
+Applications accepted through March 31, 2026.
+Please type the position title “Boat Launch Steward & Knotweed Removal Technician” and your last name in the subject line.